facelessuser/pyspelling/docs/src/markdown/filters.md

 To write a parser, there are two classes to be aware: `Filter` and `SourceText`.
 Both classes are found in `pyspelling.filters`.

-When writing a filter, you'll often want to start by subclasses from the `Filter` class.
+When writing a filter, you'll often want to start by subclassing from the `Filter` class.
 You'll often want to specify the default encoding and handle all of your custom options, and then pass the parameters to the base class.

 ```py3
 from .. import filters